 Functionality is key to success in computer engineering, so it is extremely important that the guidelines are followed.
 Failure to follow these instructions will result in penalties.

-- 1) Code must compile / run in debug and release mode, and schematics must be error-free.
+Code must compile / run in debug and release mode, and schematics must be error-free.
 Debug information should never be released in the final version of a software project.
-Projects that do not compile AND run will be marked zero. - 2) Include only those files specified by the documents in your archives.
-Projects should have only directory structure explicitly mentioned in the documentation (i.e., relevant files and folders should be submitted in the root of the zip file.)
-It should be possible to open the archive, copy your files directly into the project, compile, and then run the project without further steps.
-Packaging errors will result in a grade of zero.
+Projects that do not compile AND run will be marked zero.